grapergrape/RummyTracker/README.md

 4. Familiarize yourself with the project structure, source code, and documentation.
 Feel free to contribute to the project by fixing issues, adding new features, or improving existing functionalities.

-We hope the Rummy Score Tracker project enhances your Rummy gaming experience by simplifying scorekeeping and providing valuable insights into your games.
+We hope the Rummy Tracker project enhances your Rummy gaming experience by simplifying scorekeeping and providing valuable insights into your games.
 Happy gaming!